-51. (1) The Council shall appoint other staff of the Institute that are necessary for the effective and efficient performance of the functions of the Institute.
+49. (1) The Council shall appoint other staff of the Institute that are necessary for the proper and effective performance of the functions of the Institute.

 (2) Other public officers may, on request by the Council, be transferred or seconded to the Institute or may otherwise give assistance to the Institute.